SanthoshS50/react-redux-task/README.md

-# React Shopping Cart with Context API
+# React Shopping Cart Card using Redux

-This is the Task for React Day_8
+This is the Task for React Day_12

-The provided React code establishes a shopping cart functionality using Context API.
-It defines a CartContext to manage cart state and actions.
-The Cart component displays items with options to update quantities and remove items.
-Integration involves using CartProvider in the main application, offering a scalable and centralized approach for managing shopping cart state.
+This React application utilizes Redux for state management in a shopping cart scenario.
+The `CartCard` component displays product details, allowing quantity adjustments and proceeding to payment.
+The `UserContextComponent` manages product data via context.
+Redux handles cart state through `CartSlice`.
+The main `App` component integrates Redux for state accessibility.
+The project is organized with distinct files for components, context, Redux slices, and the main application.